chrislgarry/Apollo-11/README.md

 ### Contract and Approvals
 *Derived from [CONTRACT_AND_APPROVALS.agc]*

-This AGC program shall also be referred to as: Colossus 2A.
+This AGC program shall also be referred to as Colossus 2A.

 This program is intended for use in the CM as specified in report `R-577`.
 This program was prepared under DSR project `55-23870`, sponsored by the Manned Spacecraft Center of The National Aeronautics and Space Administration through contract `NAS 9-4065` with the Instrumentation Laboratory, Massachusetts Institute of Technology, Cambridge, Mass.

 Submitted by          | Role | Date
 --------------------- | ---- | ----